 Not a very original idea, but one that seemed more or less reasonable before something happened that showed us how perversely powerful stories can be when told into the ears of desperate and evil men, and showed as well how sadly challenged stories are in providing comfort now.
 What happened on Tuesday was enormous, sublime in the darkest sense of the word, so large as to overwhelm our ability to describe it, to sense it except in parts, and certainly to order it and make it make sense.
 In the immediate aftermath, we have only our very personal flash memories, but personalizing an event that has touched so many and so cruelly, announcing by byline our own survival, feels shamefully self-involved.
 To convert this experience into metaphor, into symbolic gesture feels almost offensive when we are still pressed by such an urgent reality that is ongoing and uncontainable by words.

-I have heard a lot recently about the role of writing, song, music, painting, in the tragic blank space in our souls that this event has left behind.
+I have heard a lot recently about the role of writing, song, music, and painting in the tragic blank space in our souls that this event has left behind.
 Of course, this preoccupation is largely a result of an unconscious bias of the media.
 If pig farmers had as much currency with NPR as literary novelists, we would be hearing just as much about the healing power of bacon.
-And knowing that power well, I can say that it is certainly comparable to the reading of a sensitive short story as far as comfort goes; and yet both fall far below the direct aid that is being passed from person to person, below Chambers Street, in our homes, on the phone with strangers, with a actual touch, in the actual, non-symbolic, un-annotated world of grief in which we live.
+And knowing that power well, I can say that it is certainly comparable to the reading of a sensitive short story as far as comfort goes; and yet both fall far below the direct aid that is being passed from person to person, below Chambers Street, in our homes, on the phone with strangers, with an actual touch, in the actual, non-symbolic, un-annotated world of grief in which we live.
 The great temptation is to be silent, forever, in sympathy.

 The second lesson plan that I had in those days was a very lazy assessment of storytelling’s function, beginning in the oral tradition, when it served a civic purpose aside from getting you invited to cocktail parties.
 As I would explain to my adoring students, storytelling served initially in every culture three purposes: to inform, as in relay news and record history, to instruct, as in pass down a set of moral guidelines, and to entertain.
 We are, as regards this event and its unfolding, all too well informed.
 And as for entertainment: when I thought this was a bright idea, it was when I was younger and war seemed so far away.
 But I realize now that those in history whose lives were short and mean and threatened by sword and disease gathered and told stories not as leisure, but as desperately needed distraction, and reassurance that they were not alone.